15 lessons to help you ace your back-to-school email marketing campaigns

-Though schools do not open until September, preparations for back-to-school begin in August, so brands need to brainstorm how they can creatively market their products.
+Schools don’t open until September, but back-to-school preparations begin in August.
+Before then, brands need to brainstorm how to creatively market their products.

-Here are 11 email lessons and examples from brands that delighted their audience with quirky and relevant back-to-school marketing campaigns.
+Here are 15 email lessons and examples from brands that engaged their audiences with relevant back-to-school marketing campaigns.

 Subject line: Take 15% off for back to school and, you know, life